sharat87/sharats.me/content/posts/2023-08-02-story-of-a-forwarded-header.md

   -H 'Host: one.com' | grep -Eo 'redirect_uri=[^&]+'
 ```

-Here, in the `redirect_uri` query parameter, we'd expect to see `http://one.com/login/oauth2/code/google`, which we indeed do.
+Here, in the `redirect_uri` query parameter, we see the URL that we expect to see, with `one.com` as the host.

 ```
 redirect_uri=http://one.com/login/oauth2/code/google